yhsmiley/yolov7/README.md

 - [x] allow usage of coco format labels
 - [ ] allow different backbone learning rate for training
+- [x] solve memory leak issue when using YOLOv7 as package for inference

 # Official YOLOv7